kelissondev/kelissondev/README.md

 - 👋 Hi, I’m @kelissondev
-- 👀 I’m interested in Javascript, HTML, CSS5, Python and SQL
+- 👀 I’m interested in Javascript, HTML, CSS, Python and SQL
 - 💞️ I’m looking to collaborate on web and mobile projects
 - 📫 kelisson.rodrigues7@gmail.com